Rep. John Lewis, civil rights icon, takes on Trump as U.S. marks MLK Day

-John Lewis may turn 77 next month — but he's energized and ready to rumble as Donald Trump's presidency approaches.
+The feud between President-elect Donald Trump and civil rights icon John Lewis took on added meaning Monday, the Dr. Martin Luther King Jr. Day holiday, with Trump in his Manhattan apartment building and Lewis leading an event honoring King.

+Trump used Twitter to mark the holiday, calling on people to "Celebrate Martin Luther King Day and all of the many wonderful things that he stood for."
+Trump also will meet privately with King's son, Martin Luther King 3rd, spokesman Sean Spicer said.
+He had no public events planned.

-As America honors the Rev. Martin Luther King Jr., Lewis — member of Congress, Freedom Rider, top organizer of the 1963 March on Washington — is taking on a new fight.
+Lewis, meanwhile, is set to be the keynote speaker at a King scholarship breakfast in Miami.
+The legendary Freedom Rider and top organizer of the 1963 March on Washington seems intent on making Trump his new fight.

 Lewis said in an interview on NBC News' "Meet the Press" on Sunday, that he doesn't believe Trump is a "legitimate president" and that he wouldn't be attending the presidential inauguration for the first time in his 30-year political career, citing the intelligence community's explosive findings over Russian hacking of the presidential election.